-This recipe for easy chocolate pudding is both delightfully simple undeniably delicious.
+This recipe for Chocolate Pudding is both delightfully simple and undeniably delicious.
 Whip up a big batch of this homemade pudding today!

 You can use any cocoa powder you prefer, as long as it is unsweetened.
 Use natural cocoa powder for a more natural taste, and use Dutch-process cocoa powder for a smoother taste.